Home β About

 Lessons are designed to fit within 15-20 minute energy windows.
 Not because we think you're slow β but because we know how much it costs to push past what your body can give.
 You can complete a lesson in one sitting on a bad day.
 That's the design constraint everything is built around.

-Real credentials
+Real credentials we issue ourselves

 Built from the inside